nasa/cumulus/docs/deployment/terraform-best-practices.md

 deployment's Terraform state file.

-To enable bucket versioning, either use the AWS CLI command given in [Configuring the Cumulus deployment], or the AWS Management Console, as follows:
+To enable bucket versioning, either use the AWS CLI command given in [Configuring the Cumulus deployment](../deployment/README.md#create-resources-for-terraform-state), or the AWS Management Console, as follows:

 1. Go to the S3 service
 2. Go to the bucket used for storing Terraform state files